 Roll Hip Stretch

 The Roll Hip Stretch is a slow, ground-based movement designed to reduce tightness around the hips while gently improving mobility.
-It works well as part of a warm-up, cool-down, or recovery session, especially if you sit a lot or feel stiffness in the lower body.
+Hip joint mechanics and the forces acting on the joint during movement are complex, and controlled stretching helps maintain healthy function (Nasseri et al., 2025).
+This makes it especially useful if you sit for long periods or feel stiffness in the lower body.

 You should feel a mild stretch around the hips and upper legs while keeping your upper body relaxed.
 Focus on smooth, controlled rolling rather than speed, and move only within a range that feels comfortable.
-Keep steady breathing and avoid forcing your body into deeper positions.
+Neuromuscular activity patterns change when the body adapts to different movement demands (Damewood et al., 2025), so regular hip mobility work helps prepare your muscles for more demanding tasks.

 This stretch fits easily into mobility routines or rest days to support better movement quality.
+Balance and flexibility exercises contribute to improved physical performance across different training populations (Davis et al., 2021).
 To make it easier, reduce the range of motion and slow the pace; to increase the effect, pause briefly at tight spots while staying relaxed and in control.

 - Lie flat on your back with both knees bent and feet flat on the floor about hip-width apart.